Ninetalesgh/dndcampaign/vault/database/feats.md

 *(Source: PHB'24, page 156)*

 #### Pact of the Chain
-You learn the [Find Familiar (Ritual)](spells.md#find-familiar) spell and can cast it as a Magic action without expending a spell slot.
+You learn the [Find Familiar](spells.md#find-familiar) spell and can cast it as a Magic action without expending a spell slot.
 When you cast the spell, you choose one of the normal forms for your familiar or one of the following special forms: [Imp](dm/monsters.md#imp), [Pseudodragon](dm/monsters.md#pseudodragon), [Quasit](dm/monsters.md#quasit), [Skeleton](dm/monsters.md#skeleton), [Slaad Tadpole](dm/monsters.md#slaad-tadpole), [Sphinx of Wonder](dm/monsters.md#sphinx-of-wonder), [Sprite](dm/monsters.md#sprite), [Venomous Snake](dm/monsters.md#venomous-snake).
 Additionally, when you take the Attack action, you can forgo one of your own attacks to allow your familiar to make one attack of its own with its Reaction.
 ![\|50](https://bg3.wiki/w/images/0/04/Find_Familiar_Imp_Icon.webp)